Early Detection of Myocardial Infarction in Low-Quality Echocardiography: Materials and Methods

 \subsection{HMC-QU Dataset}

-The HMC-QU benchmark dataset is created by the collaboration between Hamad Medical Corporation and Qatar University and includes a collection of 160 A4C echos obtained during the years 2018 and 2019.
+The HMC-QU benchmark dataset is created by the collaboration between Hamad Medical Corporation Hospital and Qatar University.
+The dataset includes a collection of 160 A4C echos obtained during the years 2018 and 2019.
 However, in this study, we used a subset of 109 echos, with a total of 2349 images from 72 MI patients and 37 non-MI subjects.
 The remaining 51 echos are excluded because they do not have the entire LV wall for cardiologists to evaluate (e.g., see Fig. \ref{fig:LQ}).
 The patients with MI were treated with coronary angioplasty after the diagnosis of acute MI with ECG and cardiac enzymes evidence.
 The echos from the patients are obtained before the coronary angioplasty or within 24 hours of admission to the hospital.
 Normal (non-MI) subjects are not diagnosed as MI but underwent a required health check in the hospital for other reasons.
+The usage of data has been approved by the local ethics board of HMC Hospital in February, 2019.

-The six segments of each echo are labeled by the cardiologists at HMC Hospital as 1-normal, 2-hypokinesia, 3-akinesia, 4-dyskinesia, and 5-aneurysm.
-For the sake of a straightforward evaluation, we have downsized the labels to two classes as 1-normal (non-MI) and 2-abnormal (MI).
+The ground-truth labels of MI detection are provided unanimously by the cardiologists at HMC Hospital for the six segments (see Fig. \ref{fig:segments}) of each echo as 1-normal, 2-hypokinesia, and 3-akinesia.
+For the sake of a straightforward evaluation, we have downsized the labels to two classes as 1-normal (non-MI) and 2-infarcted (MI).
 Table \ref{tabsegments} shows the number of the subjects: segment and patient (video) regarding MI and non-MI.
 There is a clear imbalance among the numbers of MI segments, which makes this problem more challenging.

 The devices used for acquisition are Phillips and GE Vivid (GE-Healthcare-USA) ultrasound machines.
 The temporal resolution of each video is 25 frames per second and the spatial resolution varies from 422$\times$636 to 768$\times$1024 pixels.
 However, all the frames are resized to 224$\times$224 in order to have suitable input dimensions for many state-of-the-art deep network topologies.
+The echo frames are not subjected to any pre-processing such as denoising since the noise level varies fairly between the echos in the dataset.
+Therefore, a filter type that would be sufficient for all the echos cannot be determined.
 Additionally, each echo is analyzed within one cardiac cycle.
+End-diastole and end-systole frames are defined according to the ECG recordings of the patients.
+For the patients who have not any ECG recordings, the cardiac cycle is defined according to the frames, where the LV area is the largest and smallest.